Spain Travel Tips 2026: 17 Insider Secrets That Save Time, Money and Hassle

 Restaurant Hours and Menú del Día Insights

 Most restaurants open for lunch at 1 PM—three hours later than American spots.
 The menú del día shines here: €10-17 buys a starter, main course, dessert, and drink.
-It’s a steal compared to à la carte pricing.
+It’s a total steal compared to à la carte pricing!
+For more information, check out European trip planner.

 Dinner service starts around 8:30 PM, with peak crowds at 10 PM.
-Many places close Sundays or Mondays.
+Many places close Sundays or Mondays, so be aware.
 For quick daytime fuel, grab a bocadillo (crusty sandwich) from cafes.
 Pair it with tinto de verano—red wine mixed with citrus soda—for an authentic midday refreshment.
+You’ll thank me later.

 Navigating Public Transport in Spain